mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Predictive Electric Vehicle Cooling/README.md

 ## Project Description

-Work with [Simscape Fluids™](https://www.mathworks.com/products/simscape-fluids.html) to create a plant and predictive controller for EV cooling system with dynamic loads using MATLAB® and Simulink®.
+Work with [Simscape™ Fluids™](https://www.mathworks.com/products/simscape-fluids.html) to create a plant and predictive controller for EV cooling system with dynamic loads using MATLAB® and Simulink®.
 The model should be detailed enough to capture important dynamics.
 Dynamic loads include outside environmental conditions, fast charging, and rapid acceleration/deceleration.
 Demonstrate that the predictive control system can keep battery temperature in the desired range.
 Demonstrate whether the control can allow for a greater performance envelope for motor loads and fast charging.
 Compute the change in energy requirement from operating the cooling system predictively vs. reactively.

 Suggested steps: